oreonproject/Centrio-Anaconda/README.md

-# Centrio Installer
+# Anaconda GTK Frontend

-A modernized GTK installer for Oreon and other Linux distributions.
+A modern GTK/Libadwaita frontend for the Fedora Anaconda installer.